Logiqx/gps-wizard/docs/formats/gpx.md

 They are very useful and unfortunately they cannot be re-constructed from longitude and latitude.

 It would seem that the removal of "course" and "speed" in GPX 1.1 was an oversight by Garmin.

+### Elevation

+Elevation is recorded to the nearest 0.2m in Garmin FIT files and the same resolution in GPX files from Garmin Connect.

+However, GPX files from Garmin Connect will often show as many as 26 decimal places despite the true resolution being 0.2m.

+This spurious precision is ignored by the GPS Wizard when it loads GPX files into memory.